 Both are important.
-Markets will look at both annual deficits and total public sector debt in determining credit worthiness of an economy.
+Markets will look at both annual deficits and total public sector debt in determining the credit worthiness of a government

 - A high public sector borrowing requirement means there will be a rapid increase in total debt.
 Markets may feel this rapid increase in debt means the government may struggle to keep up and meet interest payments.

 - However, a low public sector debt give a government more room for maneouvre.